Convergence analysis of equilibrium methods for inverse problems: Analysis for contraction residual regularizers

-where $\id$ is the identity operator and $L < 1$.
-In this case, $\grad = \id - \net$ for some contractive residual part $\net$; compare \cite{ryu2019plug,gilton2021deep}.
-In what follows we will show that any $\grad$ with~\eqref{eq:degrad} is monotone and satisfies Condition~\ref{cond:grad}.
-Thus, the theory in Section~\ref{sec:analysis} is applicable.
-We will show, however, that in this case even stronger results hold.
-We will consider the case of exact regularization where \eqref{eq:equilibrium} is solved exactly (see Section \ref{ssec:exact}) as well as the inexact case where where \eqref{eq:equilibrium} is only solved up to a certain accuracy (see Section \ref{ssec:inexact}) .
+We will see that the theory in Section~\ref{sec:general} on convergence, stability, and stability estimates is applicable in this case and convergence rates are equivalent to the source condition $\Ro(\signal_\plus) \in \ran(\Ao)$.
+However, for contraction residual regularizers, even stronger results are derived, including existence and uniqueness of solutions to the INV equation and the limiting problem.
+We will consider the case where \eqref{eq:INV} is solved exactly (Subsection~\ref{ssec:exact}) as well as the case where \eqref{eq:INV} is solved approximately with a certain tolerance (Subsection~\ref{ssec:inexact}).

+Note that in the context of a learned regularizer, the training procedure in~\cite{gilton2021deep} ensures contractivity of the learned component by adopting the strategy from~\cite{ryu2019plug}.
+Specifically, spectral normalization is applied to all layers, ensuring that each layer has a Lipschitz constant bounded above by one.

-Before we continue with our main results, we want to briefly discuss that, in general, variational regularization theory is not applicable.
-This is because $\grad$ might not be of gradient form and hence the equilibrium points are not necessarily critical points of a Tikhonov functional.
-Indeed, even for $\X = \R^d$ there are simple vector fields $\grad$ satisfying equation~\eqref{eq:degrad} which are not of gradient form.
-Concrete instances are operators of the form $\grad = \id - \net $ for some non-symmetric $\net$.
-Consider, for example, a single layer neural network function of the form $\grad(\signal) = \signal - \Lo_2 \sigma(\Lo_1 \signal + b)$.
-In order be of gradient form this requires $\Lo_2 = \Lo_1^*$ and specific choices for $\sigma$, see for example \cite{riccio2022regularization}.
-Thus, application of variational regularization theory requires severe restrictions on the regularization operator.
-Instead, in this paper we focus on the more general case where $\grad$ may not be of gradient form.
+\begin{remark}[Simple examples] One easily constructs contraction residual regularizers which are not of gradient form.
+Consider, for example, a single layer neural network function of the form $\Ro(\signal) = \signal - \Lo_2 \sigma(\Lo_1 \signal + b)$.
+In order to be of gradient form this requires $\Lo_2 = \Lo_1^*$ and specific choices for $\sigma$, see for example \cite{riccio2022regularization}.
+On the other hand when $\norm{\Lo_2} \cdot \norm{\Lo_2} < 1$ and $\sigma$ is non-expansive (such as the ReLU) then then $\Ro$ is a contraction residual operator that of non-gradient form if $\Lo_2 \neq \Lo_1^*$. \end{remark}